 All rooted plants live strangely compared to other organisms: half up in the air, half down in the ground.
 This split life demands continual compromise from seedling to senescent tree.
 The branches of a tree expand freely into the air, constrained only by gravity, their supply of nutrients, and competition for sunlight by nearby trees.
 Air provides a uniform supply of carbon dioxide for photosynthesis and oxygen for respiration.
 Only the amount of water vapour in air varies significantly.
 Every individual tree in one area of forest is exposed to the same overall supply of the sun's photons during one season.
 A stand of trees of the same species receives similar supply of nutrients to their leaves.
-In this aerial environment the risks to leaves are herbivores large and small, blasting by wind, and abrasion from particles of ice.
+Out in the open air risks to leaves are herbivores, blasting by wind, abrasion from particles of ice, and drought.
 The biological characteristics of leaves, needle-leaf or broad-leaf, evergreen or seasonal-green, can be described in terms of well defined physical components of their environment.
-This ecological analysis of leaves has been termed the leaf economics spectrum (see 'Trees-Leaf-fall').
+This ecological analysis of leaves has been termed the leaf economics spectrum (see

+Chapter: 'Leaf-fall').